-Several IMAP/POP3 servers exist and can use other service names. cyrus-imapd is an example services that provides an IMAP/POP3 server.
+Several IMAP/POP3 servers exist and can use other service names. cyrus-imap is an example service that provides an IMAP/POP3 server.
 These and other services should also be audited.

 2.2.12 Ensure Samba is not enabled (Scored)